Cerchie/my-site/blog/2022-08-02-parenting-in-tech.md

 The other big thing to remember is that parenting is not limiting.
 Yes, you won't make the same choices as you did before.
 But you will make choices based on a new aspect of your life that will enrich it.

 And, it's ok to make choices based simply on what you want.
 There's a lot of pressure on parents to do the "right" thing, but the most important thing is to take care of yourself so you can be there for your kid.
-For me, that meant quitting breastfeeding as soon as the pandemic shortages abated (my daughter was a week or so old at the time).
-Why?
-Simply because I wanted to.
-In many cases, that is enough.

 ## 'What aligns with my joy?' vs 'What do others think I should do?'